f29pereira/conference-ticket-generator/README.md

 **Unit Tests**

-- Created tests for functions used for form validation
+This project uses Jest and React Testing Library for unit testing.

+They cover:

+- Form validation: avatar, full name, email and gitHub username fields
-- Created test for the Form component elements rendering
+- Form component rendering: elements and input error messages
+- Ticket component rendering: elements and ticket and user info

 **Accessibility Tests**

-- Complete the form only using their keyboard
+- Complete the form only using the keyboard

 ### Links